permaweb/ao/connect/README.md

 Because the contract wrapping is done by the business logic itself, it also ensures the stubs we use in our unit tests accurately implement the contract API.
-Thus our unit tests are simoultaneously contract tests.
+Thus our unit tests are simultaneously contract tests.

 `client` contains implementations, of the contracts in `dal.js`, for various platforms.
 The unit tests for the implementations in `client` also import